Djokovic opens dramatic court battle to stay in Australia

 "We managed that he gets gluten-free food, exercise equipment, a laptop," she told Serbia's Pink television.

-"We are not going to lay the blame on anyone because there is much contradictory information," Tiley told Channel Nine, which broadcasts the Australian Open.
+Tiley said he had asked the government to review medical exemptions before the players arrived, but "they declined."

+"We asked if they could please assess our decisions.
+We said we're going to need some help to make sure we're doing the right thing.
+We'd be in a different situation today," he told The Sydney Morning Herald.

-A second tennis player who was headed to the Australian Open -- Czech doubles specialist Renata Voracova -- had her visa was cancelled after initially being allowed into the country.
+A second tennis player who was headed to the Australian Open -- Czech doubles specialist Renata Voracova -- said her visa was cancelled after initially being allowed into the country.

 She flew out of Australia on Saturday after being held in the same Melbourne centre as Djokovic.

-As much of Australia tightened restrictions to battle an Omicron-fuelled wave of infections, the state of Victoria -- of which Melbourne is the capital -- reported 44,155 cases Sunday.
+As other players now enter the final intense phase of preparations for the tournament, Djokovic faces huge pressure to be ready in time.

+Djokovic's lawyers have told the court that Tennis Australia needs an answer by Tuesday.
+The draw for the event is scheduled for Thursday.

-The federal judge hearing Djokovic's case warned his lawyers in a hearing Thursday that justice would move at its own pace through all necessary appeals.
+But Judge Kelly has warned justice would move at its own pace through all necessary appeals.

 "The tail won't be wagging the dog here," he said.